Ecconia/Ecconia-LogicWorld-Mods/EcconiasChaosClientMod/Readme.md

 Just drop the `EcconiasChaosClientMod` folder into the servers `GameData` folder.\
 And add your custom skybox into the `skyboxes` folder.

+For this mod to function you will need one additional mod: `EccsLogicWorldAPI`\
+You can find it in my mod collection (root folder).

 ### List of features:

 - Commands to list the currently connected players `listplayers`, or `listplayersall` if you like a more technical view.